-The easiest approach to finding the break even volume is to use the simple equation separately for each range.
-Consequently, total fixed costs in each range i are the sum of the given overall fixed cost (F) and the semi-variable cost for the range (svi).
+The most straightforward approach to calculating the break-even volume is to use the simple equation separately for each range.
+Consequently, total fixed costs in each range "i" are the sum of the given overall fixed cost (F) and the semi-variable cost for the span "svi."

 Step 1.
 Finding Fixed Costs For Each Range

 Total fixed cost for range i = F+svi.

 Step 2 Finding Ranges Containing Break Even

 The next step is to find which spans, if any, contain a break-even point.
 Depending on the input figures, it is possible to have no ranges with a break-even point, or break-even in just one span, or break-even points multiple spans.

 - When a unit volume range shows net cash flow negative at one point and positive at another, the range includes a break-even point.